Vegan Peanut Butter Cups

 The idea for this recipe came to me as I was eating yet another piece of my 3-ingredient peanut butter fudge.
 It melts in your mouth and is seriously addictive.
 Even my gran, who hates peanut butter, loves it!

 The result?
-The best vegan peanut butter cups ever.
+The best peanut butter cups ever.

-I personally used dark chocolate because I love the taste of it.
+I personally used Tesco 74% dark chocolate because I love the taste of it.
 I think the slight bitterness contrasts really well with the very sweet peanut butter filling.

-But if you want a peanut butter cup that’s more similar to Reese’s, I’d recommend using vegan milk chocolate if you can get a hold of some.
 Or if you want to go all out, I think some vegan white chocolate peanut butter cups would taste amazing too!
+My favourite is the Free From Kitchen Co.

 If you’re using vegan milk or white chocolate, just be careful not to burn it.
-You might want to melt it in a bowl over a pan of hot water to prevent it from burning or clumping.
+It’s a good idea to melt it in a bowl over a pan of hot water (rather than in the microwave) to prevent it from burning or clumping.

-You can add a pinch of salt to it if you like, to really help bring out the flavours.
+You can add a pinch of salt to it if you like, to really help bring out the flavour.
 It’s so good!

-After you’ve prepared your muffin tin, the first step to this recipe is to add 150g of peanut butter (see recipe card below for cup measurements) and 1 tablespoon of vegan butter to a medium-sized bowl.
+After you’ve prepared your cupcake tin, the first step is to add 150g of peanut butter (see recipe card below for cup measurements) and 1 tablespoon of vegan butter to a medium-sized bowl.

 You can use coconut oil instead of vegan butter if you like, but note that it will add a slight coconut flavour to the end result.